mikhnovich/callboard/README.md

     }

 200 - returns successfully created user<br/>
-400 - bad Request - user will not be created<br/>
+400 - bad request - user will not be created<br/>